jacquexiong/ChatRoom_CSocket/README.md

 ## Additional Feature:
 1. Added timestamp for message being sent
 2. Added color for display to differentiate server and client message
-3. Better UI to indicate start/end of the communication

 ## Communication Demo